sparsha-bhusal/Arch-Gnome-Customization/README.md

 Choose the icon colors that you want and
 Choose your display resolution

-# Update Grub
+# Update Grub (optional since the script earlier , already did it)
 paste the following commands into the terminal :

       sudo grub-mkconfig -o /boot/grub/grub.cfg

 # Enjoy !
 Enjoy your Gnome desktop !

-# Spoiler
-I will be adding the zsh and powerlevel10k repos and others shortly after ! stay tuned !